VENGENCE7/Minimalist_WeatherAPI/README.md

 # WeatherAPI displays weather condition of a city
-city of user's choice is  taken as input and results are displayed
+- city of user's choice is  taken as input and results are displayed
+- Option to move to System Tray and System notifications

  ## ScreenShots